aaltotennis/web/README.md

 ## Deployment

 This website is automatically deployed to GitHub Pages using GitHub Actions.
-Every push to the `main` branch triggers a build and deployment to the `publish` branch, which is then served by GitHub Pages.
+Every push to the `main` branch triggers a build and deployment using the official [GitHub Pages deployment actions](https://github.com/marketplace/actions/upload-github-pages-artifact).

 ### Setup GitHub Pages (one-time)